Geometric local systems on very general curves and isomonodromy: Introduction

 \subsection{Acknowledgments}

 This material is based upon work supported by the Swedish Research Council under grant no. 2016-06596 while the authors were in residence at Institut Mittag-Leffler in Djursholm, Sweden during the fall of 2021.
-Landesman was supported by the National Science Foundation under Award No. DMS-2102955 and Litt was supported by NSF grant DMS-2001196.
-We are grateful for useful conversations with Donu Arapura, Indranil Biswas, Marco Boggi, Juliette Bruce, Anand Deopurkar, H\'el\`ene Esnault, Joe Harris, Viktoria Heu, Jacques Hurtubise, David Jensen, Jean Kieffer, Matt Kerr, Eric Larson, Anand Patel, Alexander Petrov, Andrew Putman, Will Sawin, Ravi Vakil, and Isabel Vogt.
+Landesman was supported by the National Science Foundation under Award No. DMS-2102955; Litt was supported by NSF grant DMS-2001196 and an NSERC grant, “Anabelian methods in arithmetic and algebraic geometry.”
+We would like to thank multiple anonymous referees for helpful comments.
+We are grateful for useful conversations with Donu Arapura, Indranil Biswas, Marco Boggi, Juliette Bruce, Anand Deopurkar, H\'el\`ene Esnault, Najmuddin Fakhruddin, Joe Harris, Viktoria Heu, Jacques Hurtubise, David Jensen, Jean Kieffer, Matt Kerr, Eric Larson, Haohao Liu, Anand Patel, Alexander Petrov, Andrew Putman, Will Sawin, Ravi Vakil, and Isabel Vogt.